JuliaMath/AccurateArithmetic.jl/README.md

 # AccurateArithmetic.jl

-### These arithmetic functions that provide the usual higher order result and the lower order value that extends its accuracy and increases the computational precision.
+#### These arithmetic functions provide the usual higher order result and additionally provide the lower order value extending the accuracy and precison of the calculation.

 -----